 Member of Illustratoren Organisation e.V.

 See portfolio on linkedin

 I always liked watching illustrations in newspapers and magazines when I was a kid.
 My dad was sitting in the kitchen at night, listening to free jazz, reading newspapers.
 At this time, I was painting a lot, like all kids probably do.
 My first money in school came from drawings for hotels, and small journals.
 During my studies, I was hired to do the illustrations for a spanish book at Freie Universität Berlin.
 But I never thought, making a living out of it.
 These were the 90s!
 No facebook, no insta, not even mobile phones...
 I wrote my first email in the students' council and registered for economics and social sciences.

 After the graduate degree in Business Administration, I worked several years in software projects in Berlin.
-I got to know working in "agile teams" and made friends with the designers and developers.
+I got to know working in agile teams and made friends with the designers and developers.
 We considered the company as a family, and we stood on the balcony, smoking and debating until late at night.
-I was lucky to know my spouse, and took a time off to raise a family and have children - and so, life changed again (profoundly!).
+I was lucky to know my spouse, and took a time off to raise a family and have children - and so, life changed again.

 Today, I work as a freelance illustrator.
-Over the time, I learned to reduce complexity, and work on a more symbolic level.
-Sometimes, I have to draw weird things like "the wolf on the motorbike" or "intestinal bacteria" (!).
-So, I might ask myself "how can I do this", and start sketching, scribbling.
+Over the time, I learned to work on a more symbolic level.
+Sometimes, I have to draw weird things like "the wolf on the motorbike", which really makes me questioning my drawing skills!
+But then, I start imagining, googling, scribbling and sketching - and somehow a new composition turns out.
 I have a great passion for digital art, and I am happy to realize more and more projects recently.
-Most inspiring for me, working as an illustrator, is to learn from my kids drawing freely and joyfully - and, by the projects talking to all kinds of different people and learning about their businesses and ideas.
+Most inspiring for me, is to learn from my kids drawing freely and joyfully - and, by the projects, knowing wonderful people and their ideas.

 May 2019, Julia Zschiedrich